crramirez/xtermwm/README.md

 Xterm Window Manager (XtermWM) is a desktop environment / window manager for the console.
 Major features include:

+  * Virtual desktops.

+  * Tiled windows with mouse-draggable resizing.

+  * A plugin system.

   * The ability to run in both Xterm-like environments (Unix command line shells or over ssh) and as a Swing component for X11/Windows/Mac, with the same behavior and look-and-feel.